mastercomfig/mastercomfig/docs/customization/modules.md

 ### Voice Chat

 !!! note
-    Disabling/Enabling the voice chat system while in-game when it is Enabled/Disabled will make you to have to reconnect to the server that you are playing to make it work again.
+    Disabling/Enabling the voice chat system while in a server when it is Enabled/Disabled will make you to have to reconnect to the server that you are playing to make it work again.

 Default setting: **`voice_chat=on`** (all presets, except Very Low).